Future Tweed Plans...

 On the 6th of April, the very very earliest they were due I went down to check on them and Coco appeared with a lovely little ewe lamb!
 I called her Clo (after the Gaelic word for cloth).
 She spent a week in the barn with the other expectant ewes as we had a very cold snap with heavy snow for several days!
 When the weather warmed, the ewes and Clo went out into the small paddock and on the 16th of April I got to watch as Badger birthed a gorgeous not so little ram lamb I called Mhor (the Gaelic word for big) His little horns!
 I couldn't believe how big they were when he was born, no wonder poor Badger was struggling at the end!
 Clo, Mhor and the ewes went back in with the rest of the flock into the middle field as the grass had started to grow.

 Two weeks later on the 3rd of May my original ewe Leo, the only one who scanned in-lamb had her lamb but unfortunately it didn't survive.
 Maybe it was still born or something happened after it was born but it looked like a normal birth that I just missed by half an hour or so.
 You feel so guilty in this situation - if I had been half an hour earlier, would it have survived?
 But you can never know what might have been and just have to move on.

-I have reserved two Gotland ewes, a ram and a wether that we have arranged to collect in June, very excited to be getting this breed as they have fantastic quality fleece.
+I have reserved two Gotland ewes, and a ram that we have arranged to collect in June, very excited to be getting this breed as they have fantastic quality fleece.